LovesTha/LovesTha.github.io/_posts/2015-07-10-ramblings.markdown

 # Personal

-I'm very happy to have known L for nearly 42 moons and to have been married to her for 55% of that time.
+I'm very happy to have known Lierin for nearly 42 moons and to have been married to her for 55% of that time.
 After living in my/our one bedroom apartment in Ivanhoe for over a year we have moved into a two bedroom unit in Ringwood.
 It has been a time of many many first for us and we are really enjoying life these days.

 # Health